 Mariane Bien-Aimé, Assistant Director Statistics Canada

-Session 2 – Unlocking the Power of Tourism Data
+Session 2 – Tourism and Sustainability

-- 8:10 am – 8:25 am:
+- 8:00 am - 8:10 am

 Discussion